ericksonsrepo/oci-dev/Class-Of-HOL-01/Class-Of-Lab-03.md

 # Access the instance

 We will use SSH through a terminal session to access the compute image.
-From there we will install GIT.
+From there we will install the web application.

 ## SSH Key access for Linux/Mac